 We do not operate a Penalty Fare scheme so you can come on board our trains and purchase your ticket with one of our colleagues.
 Please bear in mind that we do not accept cash.
 You will be able to pay by card.
 However, if you cannot pay for your ticket, an Unpaid Fares Notice will be issued to you.
 Further details of our of Revenue Protection Policy can be found here.

 If an Unpaid Fare Notice has been filed and you want to make an appeal, you should do so within 21 days of receiving the notice.

 To ensure fairness, appeals are not handled by Lumo and are administered by an independent organisation.
 The independent appeals process is impartial.
 Appeals must be made in writing to:

 FREEPOST LUMO REVENUE PROTECTION

 Complaints about ticket sales will be dealt with if you bought your ticket from our website or app.
 Complaints about tickets bought from third party retailers or other train companies should be directed to them.

 CLAIMING FOR LOSSES, PERSONAL INJURY OR PROPERTY DAMAGE

 Please make our colleagues aware straight away of any injury or damage that you or your property sustains whilst travelling on our trains.
 Letting our colleagues know if there has been an issue will allow them to make areas safe and prevent anyone else suffering injury or damage.
 Where possible, we will aim to resolve your complaint personally, but we may sometimes have to pass your details on to our claim handlers.
-If this is necessary, we will ensure that is done and inform you of the status of your case.

 WHAT TO EXPECT FROM US